 Changes and Decline

 In April 1962, Wheeling Steel approved plans to retire the oldest of its remaining two buttweld furnaces, installed in 1909.
-5 The other buttweld furnace, installed in 1949, was enlarged in 1963.
-The company studied the feasibility of installing an electweld mill to produce a new line of tubular products.
+5 The other buttweld furnace, introduced in 1949, was enlarged in 1963.
+The company studied the feasibility of establishing an electweld mill to produce a new line of tubular products.

 Slabs from Steubenville South were processed into skelp at Benwood and then formed into pipe ½” to 4″ by the continuous weld method.
-1 Wheeling Steel also produced its own couplings and had facilities to galvanize large quantities of pipe.
+1 Wheeling Steel also produced its couplings and had facilities to galvanise large quantities of the pipe.
 Benwood Work’s No. 2 continuous weld pipe mill produced pipe of various sizes at speeds from 450 feet to more than 1,000 feet per minute.